Mustafa's Photo

 More Info

-Discovery phase of UX Design is the anchor of the experience.
-The goal is to understand the people that will use the application and understand the value proposition.
+The discovery phase of UX design is the anchor of the experience.
+The goal is to understand the people who will use the application and the value proposition.
+This is the time to ask lots of questions:

 • Why would they use this?